clarehchao/Project1/ReadME.md

 Example Results
 --------------------
-The result illustrates the effect of 7-Tesla magnetic field on the positron range spread in two image directions (in-plane and transverse)
+The result illustrates the effect of 7-Tesla magnetic field on the positron range spread in two image directions (in-plane and transverse) for Galium-68 (Ga-68) radioactive source.

 ### In-plane direction
 -----------------------